dokkev/obsidian-valut/NVIDIA Isaac Gym/Issac Gym Overview.md

 ## Memory Management

 Let's assume simulation environments with robotic manipulators with target objects for robot manipulation learning.
-In every time step, Issac Gym saves each enviroment's
+In every time step, Issac Gym saves each environment's state as tensors which become a flatten